-- Invasiveness,
+Invasiveness.

-- Distribution, and

-- Environmental impacts.
+- Distribution, and - Environmental impacts.

-A list of 467 weeds occurring within the DEC Mid-west of WA were rated as either high, moderate, mild or low against these criteria.
+A list of 467 weeds occurring within the DEC Mid-west region were rated as either high, moderate, mild or low against these criteria.
 Twenty two weed species were rated as high.

-Two of the three weed species recorded within the Project Area have been given an Environmental Weed Rating, as shown in Table 10.
+No flora species recorded within the Project Area have been given an Environmental Weed Rating.